egundogdu/CFCF/README.md

 Contact Info: egundogdu87@gmail.com

-Foreword: The code to train a fully CNN network [1] will be made available soon.
+Foreword: The code to train a fully CNN network [1] is now available here!

 If you use our code or tracking results, please cite: